Some days, all we need is Grandma Essie’s perspective on ‘living a life from scratch’.

 “From my perspective of living a simple life, I had one choice, and that was to bake a cake.
 And while it was in the oven, I called my friend Dianne to come by for a cup of coffee.
 Dianne lives down on the Hidden Springs Homestead, and we often help each other with canning, especially at the times the harvest is really heavy.

 “Now, just so you know, part of that ‘long’ weekend includes Sundays.
 I do take a day of rest on Sundays.
-That is my church day, and a day for spending time with family.
+That is my church day, and a day for spending time with friends and family.
 But just taking an extra day off to spend visiting with a friend is some of the best medicine.

 “And it is perfectly okay to do that.
 As long as you get your chores done in the morning, be sure you take a day off every now and again to enjoy life.
 Have a friend over for cake.
 Go visit a neighbor – they’re some of the most important people you could know.
 Definitely more important than those jumpin’ jelly beans they call ‘musicians’ these days.
 Or just take the day to enjoy something you love to do.

-“Me?
-I love a good day trip to go to a flea market, a craft festival, or even a good exciting auction.
 Now, you may like museums, having lunch with a friend, or going to a movie.
 It doesn’t matter what you do.
 The important thing is to step away from your normal, everyday life and explore the world around you.
 Get a new perspective.
 Leave the house, both physically and mentally.

 “I promise.
 You will come back refreshed.
 Things will look better, brighter and more balanced than when you left.
 And if you are able to plan ahead for just such a day, the anticipation of going will lighten your step and for some strange reason, just makes the chores seem easier to me.”

-This is Just the Highlights of My Perspective on Living a Life From Scratch
+This is Just the Highlights of My Perspective on Living a Life from Scratch

 “Have Mercy!
 Look at the time!
 Child, we seem to have gone through a whole pitcher of lemonade with this visit.
 But at least all of these peas are shelled, and I much appreciate you and your friends being willing to help with that.